What to Look Out for When Negotiating with ERP Providers like Oracle & SAP

 • M&A compliance (Acquisitions, divestiture, subsidiary utilization)

-It’s important to know there is intentional ambiguity by the software providers in how one could interpret contract language related to permissible use.
 Furthermore, we find that clients have no intention of noncompliance within any area but find it most difficult to monitor and govern the area of architecture compliance.
+A common example of routine noncompliance when a client links their ERP system to both development and production environments.

-Providers are inserting audit right language within clients’ contracts (both new and old) providing the legal authority to conduct random audits of a client’s environment.
-They deploy both human and technical tools.
-The technical tools include running scripts that “listen” to your environment and create a report identifying potential non-compliance, which automatically places the client in a defensive position.
-Architecture-based non-compliance is most often the most profitable audit for a provider.
+As such, these providers are inserting audit right language within to client’s contracts (both new and old) providing the legal authority to conduct random audits of a client’s environment.
+The providers deploy both human and technical based tools.
+The technical tools include running scripts that “listen” to your environment.

-Another risk area is when your ERP is connected to other systems outside of your current infrastructure.
-Every time you make a connection between your ERP and another outside platform (often through APIs), the ERP provider may identify this as a missed charge and will charge you retroactively since the connection was initiated.
-This can easily develop into millions of dollars of new revenue.
+In a nutshell, every time you make a connection between your ERP and another outside platform (often done through APIs), the ERP provider may identify this as a missed charge and will charge you retroactively since the connection was initiated.
+This can easily develop into millions of dollars of new revenue for the ERP providers (with very healthy sales commissions).

 Don’t let a provider run a script inside your environment.
 If they don’t have access to your information, you’re in control of it and you remain in the driver’s seat.